Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 you may wish to investigate `--remote` or `--fakeroot` builds instead."
 But as we just said, on LUMI we cannot yet provide `--fakeroot` builds due to security constraints.
+We have managed to compile software from source in the container, but the installation process through `proot` does come with a performance penalty.
+This is only when building the container though; there is no difference when running the container.

 <!-- TODO: Do not forget to correct the link above to a new version of singularity. -->